Lighthouses of the Bahamas

 dome.
 Revolving 1st order Fresnel lens (transferred from Gun Cay in 1936).

-view.
-This is probably the most-visited lighthouse of the Bahamas.
+photos, James Grove has a street view from the gallery, and Google has a satellite view.
+This is probably the most often visited lighthouse of the Bahamas.
 The

-light is fueled by kerosene, and the keeper still hand-winds the clockwork
+light is fueled by kerosene, and keepers still hand-wind the clockwork

 of this historic light station.
-In 2012, BLPS members replaced several broken windows in the lantern.
+In 2015 volunteers restored the lantern roof, and in 2016 the lantern glass was replaced.
+The 150th anniversary of the lighthouse was celebrated in June 2014.
 Located on Elbow Cay on the west side of the

 harbor at Hope Town.
 The island is accessible by ferry from Marsh Harbour.

-Site and tower open.
+Site open, tower open daily except Sundays.
 Site manager: Bahamas Port Department.
 ARLHS BAH-010;

 Admiralty J4572; NGA 11800.